 Your credit file is a detailed record of your financial history.
 It’s used by lenders to judge your ability to manage loans and repayments.
 Your file contains your personal information as well as any details of loans and credit cards you have held.

-People with scores between 0 and 550 are likely have a weak or below average credit history.
+People with scores between 0 and 550 are likely to have a weak or below-average credit history.
 This means that your credit report may include evidence of:

 - Late payments or defaults.

-- Multiple credit enquiries in a short period of time.
+- Multiple credit inquiries in a short period of time.